 No certifications will be given by individual state instructors.

 Instructors will receive a copy of the 4-H SESS Curriculum for their individual discipline.
-If the instructor leaves the program, the curriculum must be returned to the County Extension office, as the property of the 4-H program.
+If the instructor leaves the program, the curriculum must be returned to the County Extension Office as the property of the 4-H program.

 Duties of Certified Instructors